justpy-org/justpy/docs/charts_tutorial/creating_charts.md

 ## Chart Series

 Notice that we have added two lines to `chart_test`.
 The first of these lines gives the series a name and makes the legend more informative.
-The Dicts that describe the series of a chart are held in a list so the first series is options.series[0]
+The Dicts that describe the series of a chart are held in a list so the first series is `options.series[0]`

 Here is an example of how you create a chart with multiple series.

+!> numpy needs to be installed for this example to work

 ```python
 import justpy as jp
 import numpy as np